-Accounts and other receivable are recorded when invoices are issued and are written off as a charge to the allowance for doubtful accounts when they are determined to be uncollectible.
+Accounts and other receivables are recorded when invoices are issued and are written off as a charge to the allowance for doubtful accounts when they are determined to be uncollectible.
 The allowance for doubtful accounts is estimated considering the Cooperative's historical losses, review of specific problem accounts, existing economic conditions and the financial stability of its customers.
 Generally, IPEC considers accounts receivable past due after 25 days.

 d.
-Grant receivable
+Grants receivable

-Grant receivable represents the amount due to the Cooperative for reimbursable expenses from the Alaska Energy Authority (AEA) for a grant related to the design of a hydroelectric dam project.
+Grants receivable represents the amount due to the Cooperative for reimbursable expenses from the Alaska Energy Authority (AEA) for two grants related to hydroelectric dam projects.
 As the Cooperative incurred expenses that were reimbursable under the grants, the expenses were billed to AEA and recorded as grant receivable until the reimbursement was received.
 See note 3 for further details.